winwiz1/crisp-react/README.md

 VS Code: Start the `Launch Chrome Connected to Devserver` debugging configuration.<br/> Wait until an instance of Chrome starts and shows the overview page.<br/>
 VS Code: Put a breakpoint on the following line: `src/components/ComponentB.tsx:13`.<br/>
 Use the overview page menu to choose the ComponentB.
 The breakpoint in VS Code will be hit.
 Press F5 to continue execution.
-Alternatively use Chrome to continue execution.<br/>
+Alternatively use Chrome to continue execution.
+Note Live Reloading is supported.<br/>
 To finish remove the breakpoint and stop the running debugging configuration (use Debugging toolbar or press `Shift+F5`).<br/>
 When to use: Troubleshoot the client provided backend data is not required.
 #### Debug client using devserver and Chrome DevTools
 Follow the "Debug client using devserver and VS Code" scenario  to see the overview page.<br/>
 In the instance of Chrome started, open Chrome DevTools.<br/>
 Use 'Sources -> Filesystem -> Add folder to workspace' to add `client/src` directory.
 In this directory open the file `src/components/ComponentB.tsx` and put a breakpoint on the line 13.<br/>
 Use the overview page menu to choose the ComponentB.
 The breakpoint in Chrome DevTools will be hit.
 Go to VS Code and note it knows the execution has stopped on this line of code and lets you inspect variables.
-Use Chrome or VS Code to continue execution.<br/>
+Use Chrome or VS Code to continue execution.
+Note Live Reloading is supported.<br/>
 To finish remove the breakpoint and stop the running debugging configuration (use Debugging toolbar or press `Shift+F5`).<br/>
 When to use: Troubleshoot UI, inspect DOM tree, etc. provided backend data is not required.
 #### Build client for development or production
-To perform the development build execute in Terminal: `yarn build`<br/>
+To perform the development build execute in Terminal: `yarn build`.
 The build artifacts can be found under `client/dist` directory.<br/>
-To perform the production build execute in Terminal: `yarn build:prod`.<br/>
+To perform the production build execute in Terminal: `yarn build:prod`.
+The build artifacts including the bundles with various compressions can be found under the same directory.
+If a bundle is too small to benefit from compression then it won't be compressed.<br/>
 When to use: As a preparatory step when the backend is required.
-This step will be executed by the backend usage scenarios below as needed.
+This step will be executed automatically by the backend usage scenarios below when needed.
 #### Test client
 Terminal: `yarn test`
 #### Debug client test cases